 The cases that the residents are expected to interpret correspond to their level of training – lower level residents read more basic cases and modalities and upper level residents select or are assigned more advanced cases.
 The case volume available is high, and the complexity of cases (as a transplant center, tertiary care referral center and comprehensive cancer center) provides an outstanding environment for learning.
 The residents’ responsibility also is to choose cases that commiserate with their experience and background to maximize their education, i.e. particularly with regards to interventional cases.
 The attending radiologists provide case-by-case teaching at the workstations and are responsible for ensuring all clinical work is completed.

 Our Emergency Department shift covers the Emergency Department from 4 p.m. – 2 a.m.
 Monday through Friday.
 Our night float shift covers the Emergency Department from 8 p.m. – 8 a.m.
 Sunday through Friday.
 On weekends, resident shifts run from 8 a.m. to 8 p.m., as well as 8 p.m. to 8 a.m. on Saturday.
-The Emergency Department and night float residents work closely with our in house dedicated Emergency Department attending faculty who provide support and supervision while providing final reads overnight.
+The Emergency Department and night float residents work closely with our remote Emergency Department attending faculty, who provide support and supervision while providing final reads overnight.
 Residents have the opportunity to review, dictate, and draft all cases independently before attending review.

 - No call for R1 residents during the first 6 months of radiology residency